umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/licensing.md

 If you've downloaded the license from your profile you can put the license in the folder /config/uMarketingSuite/.
 The name of the license must be uMarketingSuite.license.config.

-You can open this license as well and there you see everything that is listed in the license and enforced within the uMarketingSuite.
+You can open this license as well and there you see everything that is listed in the license and enforced within Umbraco Engage.

 To see the installed license you will need to restart your website!